dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 ###Pub package manager

 The [`pub`](/tools/pub) tool allows you to manage Dart packages.
-Pub also includes commands for creating, developing, and deploying Dart applications.
-Behind the scenes, [`pub run`](/tools/pub/cmd/pub-run.html), for example, uses the Dart VM tool to run a command-line application, and [`pub build`](/tools/pub/cmd/pub-build.html) uses the Dart-to-JavaScript compiler to convert a Dart web app to JavaScript.
+Pub also includes commands for creating, developing, running, and deploying Dart applications.
+Behind the scenes, [`pub run`](/tools/pub/cmd/pub-run.html), for example, uses the `dart` tool to run a command-line application, and [`pub build`](/tools/pub/cmd/pub-build.html) uses the Dart-to-JavaScript compiler to convert a Dart web app to JavaScript.